ctm/Bataan-Memorial-Death-March/README.md

-In theory, I try to keep my heart-rate at about 130bpm for my slow runs and bike ride, but if it's chilly or I'm rushed or otherwise feeling frisky I may run a bit faster.
+In theory, I try to keep my heart-rate at about 130bpm for my slow runs and bike ride, but if it's chilly or I'm rushed or otherwise feeling frisky I may run, or bike, a bit faster.

 |Day|Activity|Amount|
 |---|--------|------|